dwrlewis/Generic-Trial-Balance-Converter/README.md

 The data can be exported in several formats, including the following:

 - Raw TB/COA – Exports the original unedited data (aside from filtering 0 values on import), but consolidated by each period tab.
 - Adjusted TB/COA – Exports the edited data, including the prefixes, updated descriptions, and regenerated COA if available, consolidated by each period tab.
+It is also possible to remove all unmapped COA entries from the export.
 - Detailed Meta TB/COA – Mainly used for assurance testing, exports a file including the hidden columns not normally present in regular exports, showing each stage of a column conversion to flag up any potential errors that occurred.

 Select an export directory and export the file, which will be saved as ‘Trial Balance Export.xlsx’.
 Note that any file in the selected directory with this name will be overwritten.

 ![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/bf7c082b04f5f71307396d05791e142afc4eea9c/Readme%20Gifs/13%20-%20Excel%20Export.gif)

-The export template is saved in .xlsx format for simplicity, as export to .xlsm was considered redundant since it created a dependency on the company template, and the data would normally be manually verified anyway.
-As such, it would be expected that the .xlsx export simply be copy/pasted into a new .xlsm template after data checks were performed.
+The export template is saved in .xlsx format for simplicity, as exporting directly to the original .xlsm template would create an unecessary dependency when the data can be directly copy/pasted manually.